-Your audience defines who receives or doesn't receive your email blast.
+Your audience defines who receives your email blast or not.

-NOTE: Email blasts generated for event coaching messages or emails defined by Salsa CRM queries have their own predetermined audience and do not need another setup.
+NOTE: Email blasts generated for event coaching messages or emails defined by Salsa CRM queries have a predetermined audience and do not need another setup.

 - Click the Entire List button to send to your full list.

-- Click the Selected segments of your list, or specific supporters button to send the email to only certain people.
+- Click the Selected groups of your list, or specific supporters button to send the email to only certain people.
 If you choose this option, you'll be given two additional options:

 NOTE: If you inadvertently add someone to the audience and also exclude them, they won't receive the email.

-4. Total Audience Reach represents a count of eligible recipients based on the targeted list from Step 1 but subtracting a count of the list of Supporters excluded in Step 2.
-Subscribers are only counted once - so if you add a supporter that's already part of a selected group - or who hasn't subscribed - your reach won't increase.
+- Total Audience Reach represents a count of eligible recipients based on the targeted list from Step 1 but subtracting a count of the list of Supporters excluded in Steps 2 and 3.
+Subscribers are only counted once, so if you add a supporter that's already part of a selected group—or who hasn't subscribed—your reach won't increase.

 Step 4: Compose Your Email